jowe9773/flume-analysis-tools/README.md

 This function applies a homography matrix to an image to warp the image perspective to rectilinear. returns an image.
 - *matrix:* homography matrix.
 Can be found for a particular image with a set of ground control points using OrthomoseaicTools.find_homography().
 - *save_image:* (default = True) If you would like to save the image as a file, this parameter should be set to true.

+#### hmerge_images(self, image_list):
+This function concatenates images horizontally. **All images being merge must be the same height.** In order to add images together cleanly, the images must be cut so that one image ends exactly where the next image is going to start.
+-*image_list:* a list of cv2 images.
+Second image in the list is appended to the right of the first image, and further images are appended to the right.

+#### vmerge_images(self, image_list):
+This function concatenates images vertically. **All images being merge must be the same width.** In order to add images together cleanly, the images must be cut so that one image ends exactly where the next image is going to start.
+-*image_list:* a list of cv2 images.
+Second image in the list is appended to the bottom of the first image, and further images are appended to the bottom.

+####orthorectify_video(self, cam, start_time_s, length_s, input_fn, output_dn, gcps, final_shape = (2438, 4000)):
+This function orthorectifies a video stream.
+This will only work if the camera is not moving.
+This will output a new video file with the orthorectified video.
+- *cam:* what camera does the video stream come from
+- *start_time_s:* what time into the video would you like to begin orthorectifying
+-